 See, color never stands alone.
 It’s sort of relative.
 Light always affects the way colors appear.
-For example, candle light will make a color appear more yellow than regular daylight will.
+For example, candlelight will make a color appear more yellow than regular daylight will.
 Even sunlight will change color as the day progresses with morning sunlight appearing more yellow than the sunlight in the middle of the day.
-This post has loads of easy to understand information about light and paint.
+This post has loads of easy-to-understand information about light and paint.

 Anyway, the gist is that lighter paint colors will reflect more light, making your space look brighter and therefore larger!

 (You can paint a small room a dark color, if that’s your preference, of course.
 But it will make the room feel cozier and maybe even smaller, rather than larger and more spacious.)

 Create flow through flooring

 Creating unified flooring throughout your home or room, makes the space appear to flow more and therefore seem larger than it is.
 You can do this in a couple of ways…

 When we moved into one of our houses, we made a point of installing new laminate flooring throughout the house, when it was time to replace the old flooring.
 And even though that home was only 1350 square feet (including the finished basement), it felt much more spacious because our eyes were fooled into thinking the space went on and on because the flooring was carried from room to room.